 2 Marina Inn at Grande Dunes

 Spend your next Myrtle Beach vacation in true elegance at the Marina Inn at Grande Dunes.
 Located on the scenic Intracoastal Waterway across from the Grande Dunes' two championship golf courses, the Marina Inn offers a wide range of accommodations and outstanding amenities.
 Relax on the terrace with a marina view, or you can overlook the renowned Grande Dunes Golf Resort, where guests get discounted play.
 The Marina Inn is also a short drive to the beach, theaters, restaurants and many of the major attractions Myrtle Beach has to offer.
 This is the perfect place to stay for vacationers with a boat.

 1 North Beach Plantation

 This 60-acre oceanfront resort has it all - fine dining at 21 Main Prime Steak House, a spacious pool deck with a swim-up bar, a full service golf center and a health and fitness spa.
-Located on the southernmost tip of North Myrtle Beach, guests have plenty of room to stretch out on the beach.
+Located on an "island" that is separated from the mainland by a tidal creek, North Beach gives guests lots of seclusion and plenty of room to stretch out on the beach.
 For larger parties, the property also offers the Cottages of North Myrtle Beach for guests looking to stay in a beach-style home of their own.
-North Beach Plantation is conveniently located near Barefoot Landing, and some of the top golf courses on the Grand Strand.
+North Beach is conveniently located near Barefoot Landing, and some of the top golf courses on the Grand Strand.